danielrsouza10/angular-blog/README.md

 - Relational Database;
 - Improve functions on - TypeScript;
 - Development of good components;
-- Fetch os dynamic informations to put on the pages.
+- Fetch of dynamic informations to put on the pages.

 ```Ts
   constructor(private route: ActivatedRoute) {}